jacklv999/mytest/读书笔记/ML&DL/CVPaper/GAN/GAN论文笔记.md

 - discriminator learns to determine whether a sample is from the model distribution or the data distribution.
 - generator trying to produce fake sample and use it

-In this article, the generative model generates samples by passing random noise through a multilayer perceptron, and the discriminative model is also a multilayer perceptron
+In this article, the generative model generates samples by passing random noise through a MLP, and the discriminative model is also a MLP

-In this case, we can train both models using only the BP and dropout algorithms and sample from the generative model using only forward propagation
+In this case, we can train both models using only the BP.

 ### 3. Related work